 Before entering private practice in 1994, Jim clerked for the Honorable Karen L. Henderson on the United States Court of Appeals for the District of Columbia Circuit.

 Jim is a member of the Florida and District of Columbia Bars.
-He is admitted to practice before the Florida Supreme Court, the North Carolina Supreme Court, the District of Columbia Court of Appeals, the Eleventh Circuit, the D.C.
+He is admitted to practice before the Florida Supreme Court, the District of Columbia Court of Appeals, the Eleventh Circuit, the D.C.
 Circuit, and the Middle and Southern Districts of Florida.

 As a member of the Honors Program in English and American Literature, Jim received his bachelor's degree from Brown University in 1985.
 In 1988, he received his master's degree in English Literature from The Johns Hopkins University.

 Jim earned his law degree, with high honors, in 1993 from the University of North Carolina, where he graduated first in his class.
 At the University of North Carolina he was an E.M.W.
 Cameron Scholar and won the West Publishing Company Book Award - for highest GPA - in each of his three years.
 Jim was a member and an Articles Editor of the University of North Carolina Law Review and is the author of Schad v.
 Arizona: Diminishing the Need for Verdict Specificity, 70 N.C.L.
 Rev. 936 (1992).